Theonewhomadethings/tradingBots/Quantitative AI Trading Bot/README.md

 Back end implemention.
 Front end only works with Alpaca API at the moment.

 Plan:
-Use JS React and Python web application to build a full stack implementation.
+Use JS React and Python flask to make a web application to build a full stack implementation.